Zhenya255-oss/blender_telescope_add_on/README.md

 3. Launch Blender.
 Go to Edit-> Preferences-> Install-> Enter the path for the downloaded telescope.py file-> Install add-on.

 4. Make sure to enable the add-on in Edit->Preferences.
-Find the "Telescope-Blender Metaverse" add-on in the list of all installed add-ons and check in the add on field.
+Find the "Telescope-Blender Metaverse" add-on in the list of all installed add-ons and put a check mark in the add-on field.
 Note the installation path.

 5. Download the lib folder from the blender_telescope_add_on github repository